resbaz/spartan-hpc-docs/docs/index.md

 **GPU**

 3 nodes, each with 12 cores, 251 GB of RAM, and four NVidia K80 GPUs.
 This partition also makes use of high-speed networking.
+This is the partition to use if your software takes advantage of GPU acceleration (e.g. using CUDA).

 ## Citing Spartan

 If you use Spartan to obtain results for a publication, we'd appreciate if you'd cite our service, including the DOI below.
-This makes it easy for us demonstrate research impact, helping to secure ongoing funding.
+This makes it easy for us demonstrate research impact, helping to secure ongoing funding for expansion and user support.

 `University of Melbourne (2017) Spartan HPC-Cloud Hybrid: Delivering Performance and Flexibility. https://doi.org/10.4225/49/58ead90dceaaa`